gulam101/Python-Tutorial-1/README.md

 ![IMG001](https://user-images.githubusercontent.com/45819118/71121604-abf68800-21d6-11ea-8f19-d8dbb052546b.PNG)

-With a comment you are able to comment large pieces of code or explain what code does.
+With a comment you can comment large pieces of code or explain what code does.
 It make it easy to understand and it is different from C#.

 In Python you can have Single-line and Multi-line comments.

-Example of Muti-line comments:
+Example of Multi-line comments:

 "#" multiplying two variables
 a=1